 Not sure how to go about creating crazy-effective retargeting ads?
-Check out some of our favorite retargeting ad examples.
-These seven strategies are worth giving a shot!
+Check out these tips to get more out of your retargeting campaigns.

 Many of us use image ads to familiarize people with our brand.
 We know that the users we are targeting on the Display Network or social media platforms are unlikely to click through to our landing pages, so we create basic ads featuring our tagline and primary brand assets with the hope that it will make an impression on the viewer.